 To overcome resource constraints on mobile terminals, a general idea is to offload parts of resource-intensive tasks to the cloud (centralized server or other peers).
 Since execution in the cloud is considerably faster than that on mobile terminals, it is worth shipping code and data to the cloud and back to prolong the battery life and speed up the application.
 This offloading procedure is illustrated in Fig. 1.
-The application will be separated to several computation units/tasks according to functions or calling relations.
-Then some of the computation units/tasks will be offloaded to could devices to be executed remotely.
-At last, the executing results will be returned to the terminal as if the total application is executed locally.

-There are several technologies to realize the runtime environment in the cloud, and the major differences between offloading techniques lie in the offloading unit and partitioning strategies.
+Several technologies to realize the runtime environment in the cloud, the major differences between offloading techniques lie in the offloading unit and partitioning strategies.